-We believe that a sustainable practice is a ‘green’ practice and ecological concern is evident here.
-The current technological infrastructure in the practice is in keeping with “conservation through innovation”.
+We believe that a sustainable practice is possible and an ecological concern is thought highly of here.
+The current technological infrastructure in a given dental practice usually strives to keep up with the times, and we think this no different.

-Paperless technology is also used to manage your clinical chart.
+Paperless technology is also used in the formation of a patient’s clinical chart.
 Data collected using these methods is securely backed-up via solid state drives that consume less energy, produce less heat, generate no noise, that are potentially less failure prone, and store-retrieve and process data much faster than traditional hard drives.
-We have invested heavily in workstations that provide the best balance of speed and ecological benefit.
+We have invested heavily in workstations that provide an optimal balance of speed and procedural benefit.

 Recycling services include appropriate equipment and electronics recycling only after workstations, servers and monitors have been utilized to their maximum useful lifespan.
 When we purchase equipment we think through energy requirements and disinfection protocols.
 We also put in good old-fashioned effort to ‘take the cardboard to the recycling bins’ every week.